bspaans/python-mingus/doc/wiki/tutorialGettingmingus.rst

 ﻿Getting mingus
 ==============

-The latest release, as well as the windows installer are available at [http://pypi.python.org/pypi/mingus/ Python's Package Index], which means you can also use `easyinstall mingus` and `pip install mingus`.
+The latest release, as well as the windows installer are available at `Python's Package Index <http://pypi.python.org/pypi/mingus/>`_. which means you can also use `easyinstall mingus` and `pip install mingus`.
 See also: :doc:`Setup <tutorialSetup>`

 You can also check out the latest source from our git repository: